kri-jha/Minor-project-2-productivity-tools-/README.md

-# Grind Ace Zen 🚀
+# Gamified Productivity Tool 🚀

-Grind Ace Zen is a comprehensive, modern productivity and study application designed to help students and professionals focus, collaborate, and manage their time effectively.
+Gamified Productivity Tool is a comprehensive, modern productivity and study application designed to help students and professionals focus, collaborate, and manage their time effectively.

 ## 🌟 Features